(These are excerpts from my book "Intelligence is not Artificial")

 Today most of us have jobs that didn't exist in 1900.

 Therefore the fact that tasks will be automated by machines is nothing new.

 It would be a scary sign of technological decline if it didn't happen.

 Despite all the jobs that were automated between 1900 and my birth,

 i wasn't born into a world of massive unemployment.
 On the contrary,

-i was born in a world that offer much better and better paid jobs than the
+i was born in a world that offers much better, and better paid, jobs than the

 jobs that had been available to my grandfather.

 So the real question is whether in the near future the percentage of jobs that

 will be automated is roughly the same, less or more the percentage of jobs